CloudLabs-Samples/EduLabs/Hashicorp/Terraform Cloud with Azure/01- Terraform Cloud Setup.md

 4. You will be redirected to **Welcome to Terraform Cloud!** page, select **Start from scratch** from choose your setup workflow options.

 5. Next you'll be prompted to create a organization.
-Provide the organization name as **demo-orgXXXXXX** or any other unique name.
+Provide the organization name as **demo-org<inject key="DeploymentID" />*** or any other unique name.

 6. Next you'll be prompted to create a workspace.
 Select the **CLI-driven workflow** panel, type **hashicat-azure**, enter a description such as **HashiCat for Azure**, and click the **Create workspace** button.
 You must name your workspace hashicat-azure.
 If you don't, the exercises will break.
 Do not attempt to name it something else.